MaoZiming/papers/Topics/3-storage-systems/313-coda.md

 ## Key Motivation: Availability
 Coda wants to support **disconnected operation**, i.e. enables a client to continue accessing critical data during temporary failures.
 Availability is achieved by replication and disconnected operation with cache

-caching can be used to improve both performance and availability.
+Caching can be used to improve both performance and availability.

 Venus is the cache manager.
 The set of replication sites for a volume is its volume storage group (VSG).
 The subset of a VSG that is currently accessible is a client’s accessible VSG (AVSG).